 Hue is a gateway to CDP cluster services and both have completely separate permissions.
 Being a Hue superuser does not grant access to HDFS, Hive, and so on.
+Hue and the underlying cluster services have completely separate permissions.

 Users who log on to the Hue UI must have permission to use Hue and to each CDP service accessible within Hue.